bonitasoft/bonita-doc/md/admin-application-resources-list.md

 ## Permissions for resources

-If you are using [REST API authorization](rest-api-authorization.md) and your resource needs the Web REST API, you need to specify the permissions that a user needs to have in order to access those API.
+If your resource needs to perform requests to Bonita REST API, you need to specify the permissions that a user needs to have in order to access those API.
 These permissions are defined in the `page.properties` file.
 If your resource is a page written in Groovy and uses the Bonita Engine Java APIs, you do not need to specify permissions.
 For each REST resource accessed in other resources, specify the authorization needed for each method used.